Marine and Great Lakes Invasive Species

 Outcompeting Native Species

-Many invasives species contribute to the decline of native biodiversity by changing the natural community of the invaded ecosystem.
-By outcompeting native species for limited resources, invasive species deplete the available resources for all consumers.
+Many invasive species contribute to the decline of native biodiversity by changing the natural community of the invaded ecosystem.
+Invasive species deplete the amount of available resources by outcompeting native species for these limited resources, and can reduce biodiversity of native species and create monocultures.
 This effect is particularly harmful when it occurs at or near the base of food webs.
-Invasive quagga mussels deplete plankton populations, a critical food source for a broad range of Great Lakes species, destroying the trophic balance throughout the lakes.
+Invasive quagga mussels deplete plankton populations, a critical food source for a broad range of Great Lakes species, destroying the trophic balance throughout the Lakes.

 Threatening the Safety of Park Employees and Visitors